zigolis/arezzo/README.md

 ## Installation

+First of all, clone this repository:

+	git clone git@github.com:zigolis/arezzo.git

-Execute this line in your application's dir:
+After that, execute this line in your application's directory:

     npm install